This performance of the jazz composition "Lion's Mane" features the American pianist Christian Li and Irish saxophone player Matthew Halpin.

 The Sonic Vision

 Two accomplished jazz musicians performing a collection of mostly their own compositions together in a fairly reverberant, yet rich sounding rehearsal room.
-That was the the essence of this recording session with Christian Li and Matthew Halpin, which apart from the video above led to a full-length album titled False Idols.
+That was the essence of this recording session with Christian Li and Matthew Halpin, which apart from the video above led to a full-length album titled False Idols.
 While the decision to record in a rehearsal room may seem unusual at first, there were a couple of really good reasons to go ahead with it.
 First of all, the rehearsal room belongs to a piano dealership meaning that the room would also give us access to a selection of fantastic sounding grand pianos in perfect conditions.
-Especially the later can not always be taken for granted at commercial studios because the upkeep of grand pianos is costly and typically causes some studio downtime.
+Especially the later cannot always be taken for granted at commercial studios because the upkeep of grand pianos is costly and typically causes some studio downtime.

 Secondly, the two musicians wanted to perform in a characteristic sonic space that interacts with their music and where they can comfortably perform without wearing headphones.
 It was clear from the get-go that the sound of the room would play an inherent role in the sonic texture of the recording.
-I personally will always favor a unique sounding room with a great instruments over a fancy console or the selection of outboard equipment.
-The fact that the acoustics of the room “give something back” to the musicians so they can hear each other well has an instant feedback on the recording.
+I personally will always favor a unique sounding room with great instruments over a fancy console or the selection of outboard equipment.
+The fact that the acoustics of the room “give something back” to the musicians so they can hear each other well has instant feedback on the recording.
 They will balance themselves within the room more easily which typically yields a very cohesive sound (and a fast mix).
 Also, the acoustics themselves inspire the musicians to perform a certain way - especially when it comes to the choice of tempo.

 As a result, I set up a very simple tracking setup consisting of an Apple MacBook Pro laptop, a couple of Universal Audio Apollo interfaces, a few extra preamps, and a pair of headphones I’ve grown to know very well.
 Being in the same room as the artists results in very fast and straightforward communication, which to me will always have a positive effect on the vibe of a session.

 There are drawbacks of this approach of course: bleed (also known as crosstalk or spill) between the instruments is inevitable.
 There is no punching in of a solo or pitch-correcting a few notes after the fact with this style of recording.
 So you have to position the artists and the microphones in a way that bleed between the instruments doesn’t cause you too much grief.
 This is where Sphere’s technology can be a huge help: enabling off-axis correction generally results in a more natural off-axis sound.
-This in turn means that the bleed won’t sound as colored and unnatural as with conventional microphones (Learn more about why directional mics sound inherently colored here)
+This, in turn, means that the bleed won’t sound as colored and unnatural as with conventional microphones (Learn more about why directional mics sound inherently colored here)

 Also, monitoring exclusively with headphones and in the same room as the artists presents its challenges, because you simply can’t always make positioning and mic placement decisions with full confidence.
 Being able to even just slightly adjust the polar pattern (like I did with the piano mics, for example) come mix-time in the controlled studio environment can make the difference between a decent recording and a great one.